nystrom/rivo/docs/design.md

 Modules are loaded lazily.
 When a module is first referenced, it is loaded and linked.
 At this point the module's expression is evaluated.
 Linking may extend open functions and types.
 This means that the behavior of existing functions may change if they reference open definitions.

 For dynamic safety: the behavior of a function should not change when a new variant is added.
-That is the new When a new variant is added, the existing function ALTERNATIVES should not match the new variant, but
+More strongly, a function should not depend on the loading order of modules.
+When a new variant is added, there should be no code that references the new variant (because otherwise it would already be loaded).
+So no existing code can create the variant or match on the variant.
+New functions, howe

 > This is not a good thing.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMxOTQ2OTc1MSwtMTcxOTE5NjM5NiwtMj
+eyJoaXN0b3J5IjpbMTcwMTg1MTQwOSwtMTcxOTE5NjM5NiwtMj
 YzMjk1MCw0MTQwNjgxMTYsMzcwNDE3MTEwLDE2MzA3OTIxOTYs
 LTk3NzgwNDAwMiwxMTcwMTE1MTUsMTQyMjM5MjM5NCw4NDEzMj
 g1NzcsLTEwNDMwMjIwMjMsNjA0MzI4Mzc2LC0xOTMwNjM1NzA2